Heralded Emission Detection in InAs/ZnSe Quantum Dot Solids Using Time-Correlated Photons: Result

 The start–stop algorithm selects a photon on one channel as “start” and a photon on the other channel as “stop,” storing their time differences in a histogram.
 By contrast, the correlation algorithm accumulates all time differences between detection events on the two channels into a histogram, treating every click as both “start” and “stop,” and calculating both positive and negative delays.
 Using a start–stop scheme in HED can introduce distortions, since the overall number of pairs along the lifetime not only depends on the heralding ratio and entanglement time, but also the waiting time distribution of the accidental pairs.
 This can produce spurious accidental coincidences that are difficult to separate from the lifetime decay.
 Timing misalignment between emitted photon and their heralding photon can further deform the decay dynamics (Fig. \ref{fig2}d).
 The $g^{(2)}$ correlation approach avoids these complications, as it does not impose fixed start/stop assignments on the photons.
 Any time delay between the heralding and emission arms merely shifts the correlation peak without distorting its decay dynamics (Fig. \ref{fig2}e).
-Waiting time distributions between accidental counts are naturally factored out in the normalized $g^{(2)}$.
+Waiting time distributions between accidental counts are naturally factored out in the $g^{(2)}$.

 One shortcoming of many SNSPDs is their single-mode fiber access \cite{kim2011efficient}, causing substantial insertion losses.
 If high count rates rather than minimal timing jitter are desirable in HED, large area APDs are preferred.
 Fig. \ref{fig4}a–c showcases HED results acquired across different temperatures using both an SNSPD (Fig. \ref{fig4}a) and a large-area APD (Fig. \ref{fig4}b-c).
-Although the employed APD exhibited high dark counts ($\sim$1848 cps), they contribute only to accidental coincidences and do not affect the shape of the bunching peak.
-We consistently observed total emission count rates of $\sim$4000 cps when accounting for accidental dark counts.
-Sample 1, with a quantum dot size of 8.2 nm, and Sample 2, with a size of 6.3 nm, showed similar absolute brightness despite their differing lifetimes.
+Although the employed APD exhibited high dark counts ($\sim$1848 cps), they contribute only to accidental coincidences and do not affect the shape of the bunching peak (see Supporting Information for details).
+We consistently observed total sample emission count rates of $\sim$2000 cps when subtracting accidental dark counts.
+Sample 1, with a quantum dot size of 8.2 nm, and Sample 2, with a size of 6.0 nm, showed similar estimated brightness despite their differing lifetimes.
 These detected count rates led to an increased external quantum efficiency (EQE) for the film i.e., the ratio of detected emission photons to heralded sample arm photons (Fig. \ref{fig4}f).